-Out-of-network (OON)/Point-of-Service (POS) benefits - All services obtained from out-ofnetwork providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, and urgently needed care or dialysis outside the plan's service area).
+Out-of-network (OON)/Point-of-Service (POS) benefits - All services obtained from out-ofnetwork providers require prior authorization (except emergency services, supplemental dental services, routine eye exams, supplemental eyeglasses or contact lenses, hearing aids, fitting/evaluation for hearing aids, and urgently needed care when the network is not available or dialysis outside the plan's service area).

 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-network : There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Out-of-network (POS) : 50% of the allowed amount; subject to POS deductible; requires prior authorization Allergy services (1) You are covered for allergy shots and serum when medically necessary.
-In-network: Physician services: - 20% of the allowed amount You are covered for allergy shots and serum when medically Physician services: - 20% of the allowed
+The plan only covers this screening if you have certain risk factors.
+In-network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Out-of-network (POS): 50% coinsurance of the allowed amount; subject to POS deductible Acupuncture for chronic low back pain (1) Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: In-network: 20% coinsurance of the allowed amount For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; Out-of-network (POS): 50% coinsurance of the allowed amount; subject to POS deductible